 Some people may work better under pressure.
 In that case, let the individual make that decision for themselves.

 Just because you’ve given someone else the task and power does not mean you have to back off completely.

-In fact, you should try to be a part of the process but only from outside a defined boundary.
+In fact, you should try to be a part of the process, but only from outside a defined boundary.
 This is something you’ll have to figure out practically as per the needs of your work environment.
 However, it will ultimately lead to you being a more respected leader:

-The important point is that if someone you delegated a task to is facing an issue, do not refuse to help.
+The important point is that if someone is facing an issue with the delegated task, do not refuse to help.
 Offer advice and support readily so that your team can learn from you.
 It will end up benefiting your organization.

-Conclusively, it is safe to say that delegation of authority is truly a very helpful technique to adopt in workplaces.
+Conclusively, it is safe to say that the delegation of authority is a very helpful technique to adopt in workplaces.
 It allows for a positive working environment as well as fruitful results.

 It’s something that all leaders should implement to achieve a time-efficient and productive workspace!

 - What Is Delegation and How Does It Enhance Team Management?